 Gather Your Information

 You need all the facts before you try to change anything.
 Talk with your employees, your brand advocates, and even your family.
-You want people who will tell it like it is, without fear of angering you.
-This is not the time to let your pride get in the way.
+You want people who will tell it like it is without fear of angering you.
+Now is not the time to let your pride get in the way.

-As long as you’re planning to make changes, look at your customer service policy, social and content marketing strategies, and the copy on your website.
-Even the smallest pieces of your brand should be examined and set aside for changes.
+Since you’re already planning changes, look at your customer service policy, social and content marketing strategies, and the copy on your website.
+Be sure to examine even the smallest pieces of your brand and set them aside for changes.

 Honor Your Past